-So now, when you have the main menu issue sorted, you can check every weather elements one by one and asses will the visual range be decent or not (Pic.
+So now, when you have the main menu issue sorted, you can check every weather element one by one and asses will the visual range be decent or not (Pic.
 12 – 15).

-A humidity presents better, because on our line of sight is a considerable area where value drops to about 50%.
+Humidity presents better, because on our line of sight is a considerable area where value drops to about 50%.
 However the most important parts of our path (where the highest mountains are located) feature a higher humidity level, reaching about 80% in places.
 The not favourable situation is provided also by cloudiness, where a low based clouds cover from about 50 to 70% sky on our path.
-In this event we can be sure, that the Tatra Mts won’t be visible at this moment.
-If you want, you can check another weather elements, such a dew point or dust forecast.
+In this event, we can be sure, that the Tatra Mts won’t be visible at this moment.
+If you want, you can check other weather elements, such a dew point or dust forecast.

 Looking at the very bottom of the screen you have got a timescale, where you can set another day ahead from now.
 Obviously the weather prediction there is only an assumption, however feel free to plan your observations up to 3 days ahead!